Laser NewsBriefing

 The 70W diode rating translates to roughly 12-15W of optical output - enough for single-pass cuts through 20mm hardwood and 15mm acrylic.
 This closes 80% of the gap with entry-level 40W CO2 machines while eliminating water cooling complexity.

-Market Position: Positions xTool as the power leader in consumer diodes.
+Market position: Positions xTool as the power leader in consumer diodes.
 Previously, 20W was the practical ceiling.
 The S2 Ultra targets serious hobbyists ready to upgrade from starter lasers but not ready for CO2 complexity.

 Open Questions: